seanturner/draft-turner-ccmib/draft-turner-ccmib.md

         DESCRIPTION
-            "The last time any entry in the table was modified, created, or deleted by either SNMP, agent, or other management method (e.g., via an HMI) Managers can use this object to ensure that no changes to configuration of this table have happened since the last time it examined the table.
+            "The last time any entry in the table was modified, created, or deleted by either SNMP, agent, or other management method (e.g., via an HMI).
+Managers can use this object to ensure that no changes to configuration of this table have happened since the last time it examined the table.
 A value of 0 indicates that no entry has been